 5 ways Chief Data Officers create value for their teams & companies

 The Chief Data Officer role has become a cornerstone of strategic decision-making and business innovation in modern data-driven organizations.
-As companies increasingly recognize the importance of data as a strategic asset, Chief Data Officers' ability to create value is under the spotlight.
+As companies increasingly recognize the importance of data as a strategic asset, Chief Data Officers' ability to create value is in the spotlight.

 This article explores how Chief Data Officers can enhance their organizations by empowering their teams, fostering data-driven cultures, and delivering measurable business outcomes.